ckmahoney/druidic-synthesis/content/posts/arf.md

 **High** or **medium energy** is required to activate bandpass animation.

-Animating Bandpass animation means adding contour to the highpass or lowpass filters for a contrib.
+Animating Bandpass animation means adding contour to the highpass or lowpass filters for an arf.

-**Visible** contribs animate on the lowpass filter, while **foreground** contribs animate on the highpass filter.
+**Visible** arfs animate on the lowpass filter, while **foreground** arfs animate on the highpass filter.
 The idea here is that the lowpass animation generally retains the fundamental while the highpass filter may temporarily remove the fundamental.

 The more a part indicates a clear fundamental, the more visible it becomes to our ears.